Friend (Paek novel): Adaptations

 There was a television series in North Korea based on this work.
 In South Korea a group that intended to have cultural exchange with North Korea made a theatre version.

 Reception

 Esther Kim, in The Guardian, wrote that in North Korea it became a "best-seller".
 She stated that it "illuminates the personal rather than the political".

 E. Tammy Kim wrote that the work hints at aspects considered embarrassing to the North Korean state despite the "at times, didactic and propagandistic" style.

 Kirkus Reviews concluded that the work has "A rare glimpse into an insular world."

 Eric Nguyen stated that "psychological acuity" is a "surprise" of the novel.

 Gattig described the author as "An expert at storytelling and craft".

 Barbara Hoffert, Terry Hong, Lawrence Olszewski of the Library Journal selected the translation of Friend as en entry in "Best World Literature of 2020", citing how it has "a rare glimpse into everyday life" in North Korea.

+The book was classified as seditious by South Korea's Ministry of National Defense, which banned military personnel from reading it.